KRISHNAHARI0618/DSA/README.md

 - Sudoku Solver
 - Subsets, Permutations, Combinations
 - **Recursion Concepts:**
-  - A way of solving a problem by having a function calling itself
+  - A way of solving a problem by calling function itself
   - Same function calling multiple times with decreasing the input values
   - Base Condition is needed to mention else infinite loop will occur
 - **Why Recursion**